-Folders allow you to organize your files in Google Drive.
+Folders are a convenient way to organize your files in Google Drive.

 In this video, you will create and manage folders in Google Drive

 to organize the starter project files that you copied earlier in this lesson.

-Then, move related files into each folder.
+Then, move the files into each related folder.

 This creates a hierarchy of folders and subfolders.

-Create a parent folder to store all of your folders for this project.
+Start by creating a new folder to store all of your folders for this project.

 Then move each folder you created into the parent folder.

-If the contents of a folder change or if you decide to organize your information differently,
+If the contents of a folder change, or if you decide to organize your information differently,

-If you no longer need the files in a folder or if a folder is empty, remove it.
+If you no longer need the files in a folder, or if a folder is empty, remove it.

-Remove the Invoices folder from your Drive.
+Remove the “Invoices” folder from your Drive.

 Once you’ve removed a folder, it’s stored in your trash.

-Select an existing folder or create and name a folder on your computer.
-Then upload the folder to your Drive.
+Select an existing folder on your computer, or create and name a new folder.